totm12/pyqgisdams/README.md

 > **DISCLAIMER**: This study is intended for Carleton University’s Geom4005; Undergraduate Directed Study in Geomatics with Dr. Kevin Hamdan, and in partnership with United Nations University Professor Dr. Charlotte Macalister to provide data innovation for the INWEH project while using the data in geospatial applications to produce a directed study in geomatics.
 This study is the property of Carleton University and may not be used for business purposes.
 The provided GeoDAR v1.1 is proprietary data whose distribution is prohibited and whose accuracy is independent of the study.
 Datasets such as
 HydroSHEDS, Ontario Dam Inventory and subsequent map layers are not produced by the study, and as a result the findings pertain to the geospatial constraints of the datasets.
-Accurate up to date data that may not all be available to the general public.
+Accurate up to date data may not all be available to the general public.

 ## Table of Contents
 1. [Introduction](#Introduction)